lokijo22/ObjInsight/Readme.md

 ### In Visual Studio Code:

-1. Locate and open ObjInsight in VScode
+1. Locate and open the ObjInsight fodler in the VScode editor

+**THEN**

 2. Press the run Button, usually located  in the top right corner(unless you have changed your configuration)

 **OR**

-1. Open the command Palette with Ctrl + Shift + P (or Cmd + Shift + P on macOS)
+2. Open the command Palette with Ctrl + Shift + P (or Cmd + Shift + P on macOS)
-2.  type 'Run Python File in Terminal'
+3.  type 'Run Python File in Terminal'
-3.  press 'Enter'
+4.  press 'Enter'